alceanicu/zce/aplications/chrome/DESCRIPTION.md

 From version 1.0.2 you can export tests in PDF format, tests can have 5 or 10 random questions.

-If you find this application useful, you can star as on GitHub, also there you can find application source code.
+If you find this application useful, you can star as on GitHub(https://github.com/alceanicu/zce), also there you can find application source code.

 ## You can try this application as: